Amritha-07/Test-Evaluator/README.md

 - Staffs can register, login, create tests and set question papers.
 - Students can register, login and attend tests.
-- The application supports multiple choice, true/false, and short answer questions.
 - The application automatically grades the tests and provides feedback to the students.
-- The application stores the test results and the student records in the database.
+- The application stores the test results, the student records and the teacher records in the database.

 ## Installation and Usage